 After working in the Community Relations Department for the Gwinnett Braves and Indianapolis Indians, I moved back to Spartanburg to run Palmetto Vermiculite, a company started by my family 27 years ago.
 I’m Vice President and oversee all of our plant operations, as well as, our sales staff.
 When not working, I enjoy spending time with my wife Megan, our son Walton, and two hounds Beau and Ethel.

 I became a member of SYP this year as a way to meet young professionals like myself and decided to jump right in by joining the Program Committee.
 It’s been great working with everyone and seeing how many young people are making a difference in this growing community.
 There are a lot of unique voices in this town and still so many opportunities for them to be heard."

--- Hunter Brown, vice president of operations at Palmetto Vermiculite Company
+-- Hunter Brown, Vice President of Palmetto Vermiculite Company

 Hunter is an involved member of SYP, and serves on the Program Committee